onelogin/onelogin/README.md

 * `windows-amd64` => windows 64 bit
 * `linux-386`     => linux 32 bit
 * `linux-amd64`   => linux 64 bit

-### Configuration
-Add your OneLogin profiles with `onelogin profiles add <profile_name>`

-You'll be prompted for your client_id and client_secret (obtained by creating a set of developer keys in the onelogin admin portal)

-You can add as many profiles as you like, and you can switch the active profile with `onelogin profiles use <profile_name>` which will point the CLI at the active account.

 ### Use
 from an empty directory, where you plan to manage your main.tf file run: